Company Limited by Guarantee and not having a Share Capital

 The office of Director shall be vacated if the holder:

-(a) becomes insolvent or makes any arrangement or composition with his creditors generally;
+(a) becomes insolvent or makes any arrangement or composition with their creditors generally;

 (b) becomes prohibited from being a Director by reason of any order made under the Company Directors' Disqualification Act 1986 and every statutory modification and re-enactment thereof for the time being or in force;

-(d) by notice in writing to the Company Secretary resigns his office;
+(d) by notice in writing to the Company Secretary resigns from office;

-(e) is directly interested in any contract with the Company and fails to declare the nature of his interest in the manner required by Article 12 and the Board resolves that he vacates that office; or
+(e) is directly interested in any contract with the Company and fails to declare the nature of their interest in the manner required by Article 12 and the Board resolves that such individual vacates that office;

-(f) fails to attend three consecutive Board meetings and the Directors resolve that that he vacates that office.
+(f) fails to attend three consecutive Board meetings (without permission of the Board or with reasonable excuse) and the Directors resolve that that such individual vacates that office; or

 11.1 The Board may establish such working groups and advisory groups as it deems necessary to advise on and oversee the implementation and operation of policy and to deliver the Company's annual operational plan in line with the current strategic plan in conjunction with the Staff or to investigate and report on matters as set out in terms of reference drawn up by the Board.